Rambo: First Blood Part 2 (1985) - Review

 Pros and Cons

-Since the things that make this a bad movie are part of the entertainment, they're one in the same in certain ways.
+Since the things that make this a bad movie are part of the entertainment, they're one and the same in certain ways.

 • The slow parts are never so slow that they're boring.